drewrice2/fraud-detecetion-case-study/README.md

 # Fraud Detection Case Study

 A two-day case study on fraud detection.
 The goal of this sprint was to create an end-to-end prediction platform.
+First, we were broken up into teams of three.

-We began with **feature selection and engineering**.
+Our team began with **feature selection and engineering**.
 Some of the features we engineered were:
 - Count NaNs, or missing data, per column
 - A percentage of uppercase characters for each title
 - Event duration field